mre/endler.dev/content/2025/how-to-review-code/index.md

 Perhaps they'll learn that their assumptions were wrong or that the system isn't self-explanatory.
 Perhaps there's missing documentation.

-## Ask for feedback on your review style
+## Ask For Feedback On Your Reviewing Style

 From time to time, ask the author for feedback on your review style.
 Did you help them?